Ayla's questions echoed between them, but neither man let it show.

 For now, Julius agreed to help him keep the bad men and bounty hunters from kidnapping her.

-They had planned for a night on the town, but with Ayla sleeping, Alexander didn't feel like leaving her behind, much less waking her up by moving.
+Alexander didn't feel like leaving her behind, much less waking her up by moving.

 Julius wasn't about to spend the rest of the night watching the new love birds sleep, cuddling on the couch, or cooped up in his room.

-Since it was only him, he felt like it was pointless to do much, so he would head into the club where they worked and scope the scene to see what was going on.
+Since it was only him, he felt like it was pointless to do much, so he would head into the club where they owned and scope the scene to see what was going on.

 If anything, maybe they needed an extra pair of hands for the night.